reborg/parallel/README.md

 ;; [0 1 2 3 4]
 ```

 `p/merge-sort` accepts a vector "v" of IDs as input.
 The unique identifiers are used to fetch the whole data object from some remote storage. "fetchf" is the way to tell `p/merge-sort` how to retrieve the entire object given a single id (in this example, fetching the id has been simulated by returning the id itself).
 The IDs are split into chunks not bigger than 1000 items each (512 by default).

 Once all data is retrieved for a chunk, data are sorted using the given comparator ("compare" is the default) and the result is stored in a temporary file on disk.
+16 files are created in this example, as the number of files needs to be a power of two and `(/ 10000 16) = 625` is the first split that generates chunk less than 1000 in size.

 Once all chunk are retrieved, sorted and stored on disk, the result is made available as a lazy sequence.
 If the lazy sequence is never fully consumed, the temporary files are never loaded in memory all at once.
 We are taking the first 5 elements in the example, which means that some of the stored files are never loaded into memory.

 The degree of parallelism with which "fetchf" is invoked is equal to the number of cores (physical or virtual) available on the running system.
+If the collection of IDs is a not a vector, it will be converted into one.

 ## License